DrKumo Best RPM

 • Certain medications: Some medications used to treat high blood pressure or heart conditions can cause a lower heart rate as a side effect.

-• Underactive thyroid: A condition called hypothyroidism can cause a slow heart rate and elevated blood pressure.
+• Underactive thyroid: Hypothyroidism can cause a slow heart rate and elevated blood pressure.

-• Aging: As we age, our blood vessels can become stiffer and less elastic, which can contribute to high blood pressure.
+• Aging: Our blood vessels can become stiffer and less elastic as we age, contributing to high blood pressure.

-• Other underlying health conditions: Certain health conditions, such as sleep apnea, kidney disease, and diabetes, can contribute to high blood pressure and a low pulse rate.
+• Other underlying health conditions: Some other health issues, like sleep apnea, kidney problems, or diabetes, can also make your blood pressure go up and your pulse rate go down.

 Diagnosing High Blood Pressure and Low Pulse Rate